tq-systems/meta-tq/meta-tq/doc/README.TQMa6x.md

   Another powercycle/reset or PHY software reset (`mdio write ethernet@2188000 0 0x8000`) is required
 - U-Boot: USB dual role port (X8) is deactivated
+- U-Boot: Setting and clearing GPIOs (e.g. for user LEDs) is not working

 ## Artifacts